5 Examples of Successful B2C Marketing That Will Make Your Head Spin

 5 Successful B2C Marketing Examples

-Here’s a look at 5 successful B2C marketing examples that will make you rethink your strategy in the upcoming months.
+Here’s a look at 5 successful B2C marketing examples that will make you want to rethink your strategy in the upcoming months.

 1. Reminder Emails

-Reminder emails are a great way to connect with customers, by delivering timely, important messages.
-These reminder emails help keep your brand top-of mind (and top-of-inbox!), and also help facilitate upsells and conversions.
+Reminder emails are a great way to connect with consumers, by delivering timely, important messages.
+These reminder emails help keep brands top-of mind (and top-of-inbox!) with customers, and also help facilitate upsells and conversions.

 2. VIP Programs

 VIP programs are a great way to increase engagement and drive customer loyalty.
 These programs allow ‘white glove’ customers to enjoy added perks and add-ons from a brand.
-When a customer has the opportunity to become a VIP, it also increases the chance of them becoming a brand ambassador, and sharing their experience with friends and networks.
+When a customer has the opportunity to become a VIP, it also increases the chance of them becoming a brand ambassador, sharing their success story with friends and networks.

 A great B2C example of a successful VIP program is Sephora’s VIB program (Very Important Beauty).
-Sephora’s VIB program only unlocks after customers spend a certain amount.
-This means that loyal customers are encouraged to spend more in order to unlock these special programs, which, in turn, offers more incentive for customers to spend money.
+One great thing about Sephora’s VIB program is that it only unlocks after customers spend a certain amount.
+This means that loyal customers are encouraged to spend more in order to unlock these special programs, which in turn offers more incentives for customers to spend money and increase revenue.

 3. Social Retargeting

 A third successful marketing strategy is social retargeting.
-Retargeting occurs when a potential customer who has been searching a site moves on to other pages on the social web, or perhaps other competitors.
+Retargeting occurs when a potential customer who has been searching a site moves on to other pages, or perhaps other competitors.
 Retargeting ads are triggered by what customers may have been searching, and can pop up on social media to help recapture interest and drive them back to a particular site.
 Retargeting can be especially helpful when a potential customer abandons a cart, and the ad can help remind the consumer what they left behind.

-Below is a genius social retargeting example from Mon Purse.
-This Instagram ad not only shows examples of the products and possibilities, but allows viewers to start designing their own bag immediately, ‘Like’ the post and to ‘Follow’ Mon Purse’s Instagram page.
+Below is a genius social retargeting example from Expedia.
+This Facebook ad not only encourages viewers to click for last minute deals (promoting urgency), but it also allows them to ‘Like’ Expedia’s Facebook page.
 Social retargeting ads are a great way to quickly capture interest and convert this interest into clicks and followers on social platforms.

-One important thing to remember when it comes to building a successful B2C marketing strategy is to know your audience – their preferences, likes, and dislikes.
-Knowing your typical consumer, the challenges they are looking to solve, and their ideal buyer journey, is the key to creating engaging content that helps drive clicks, conversions, and revenue.
+One important thing to remember when it comes to building a successful B2C marketing strategy, is to know the audience, their preferences, likes, and dislikes.
+Knowing the typical consumer, the challenges they are looking to solve, and their ideal buyer journey, is the key to creating engaging content that helps drive clicks, conversions, and revenue.

 While these are just a few examples of B2C marketing programs, it’s often helpful to know what other successful brands are doing when starting to build and focus marketing strategy.
 It’s also important to collect inspiration and creative ideas.